cbctl/cbctl.github.io/blog/close-grpc-connections.md

 But those of us who have always "just" thrown in the `defer` as the "right thing" to do may not know fully why it is the right thing.
-What exactly happens when clients don't close their connections to the server?
+What exactly happens when clients, long-running clients in particular, don't close their connections to the server?

 Normally I find out what a thing does be removing it and observing the chaos.
-In this case, the thing was already removed, and it presented in a interesting bug which took us a moment to trace back to the un-disconnected client.
+In this case, the thing was already removed, and it presented in a interesting bug which took us a moment to trace back to the un-disconnected clients.

 &nbsp;